junegunn/proco/README.md

 ----------

-The purpose of the benchmarks shown here is not to present absolute measurements of performance but to give you a general idea of how proco should be configured under various workloads of different characteristics.
+The purpose of the benchmarks shown here is not to present absolute measurements of performance but to give you a general idea of how Proco should be configured under various workloads of different characteristics.

 The following benchmark results were gathered on JRuby 1.7.3.